 We began including Family Finder autosomal DNA results.
 The Y chromosome DNA is relatively stable over many centuries and therefore the best tool for a surname study (since Y-DNA tracks the surname, father to son, over those centuries).
 It requires that a male bearing one of our study surname variants test.
 Rather than being restricted to the patrilineal line, autosomal DNA using the Family Finder kit opens the project to women and men with Bowes (or a variant) anywhere on their ancestral tree.
 Family Finder is most useful for finding matches in the last seven generations.

 This project opened a dedicated Facebook account since so many people want to interact on that platform.

-This DNA Project began accepting donations through its General Fund to assist those unable to pay for a test kit.
-(This fund is handled independently, through Family Tree DNA.)
+We began accepting donations through the project General Fund to assist those unable to pay for a test kit.
+(This fund is managed independently, through Family Tree DNA.)